Identification of Information Structures in Bayesian Games: Proofs of Main Results

-Lastly, we shall show that affine equilibria are convergent whenever so is a sequence of primitives.
-Let $\bar{\varphi}$ be a unique affine equilibrium of $\calG$, and let $\bar{\varphi}^n$ be a unique affine equilibrium of $\calG_n$, where $\calG_n \to \calG$.
-Assuming that every $\calG_n$ has a unique affine equilibrium without loss, Lemma \ref{lem_alt} implies that $I-T_n$ has a bounded inverse for every $n \in \N$.
+Lastly, we show that affine equilibria converge whenever the corresponding sequence of primitives converges.
+Let $\bar{\varphi}$ be the unique affine equilibrium of $\calG$, and let $\bar{\varphi}^n$ be the unique affine equilibrium of $\calG_n$, where $\calG_n \to \calG$.
+By Lemma~\ref{lem_alt}, $I-T_n$ has a bounded inverse for every $n \in \N$.
 The next lemma shows that these inverse operators are uniformly bounded.

 \begin{lemma} It holds that

 \end{lemma}